About Jeffrey

 As a capstone to his final season as music director of LACO, Kahane curated a three-week festival, “Lift Every Voice,” to celebrate the parallel achievements of composer Kurt Weill and Rabbi Joachim Prinz, who both fled Nazi Germany and became champions of the cause of civil rights in the US.
 The festival opened with a free concert of choral music at one of Southern California’s largest Black churches, where members of LACO played side-by-side with the Los Angeles Inner City Youth Orchestra.
 The choirs for the concert came from a church, a university, a synagogue and a Muslim elementary school.
 Among the festival’s other offerings, Kahane conducted Bruce Adolphe’s new violin concerto, I Will Not Remain Silent, which was composed in part as a tribute to Rabbi Prinz, and led the first Los Angeles performances in 67 years of Kurt Weill’s 1949 Broadway opera about apartheid, Lost in the Stars.

 Kahane and his wife Martha (a psychologist, choral singer and writer) met at summer camp at age ten.
 Their daughter Annie is an accomplished choreographer-dancer-poet, while their son Gabriel is a widely acclaimed singer-songwriter-composer.
-They find great delight in their two grandchildren, Vera and Agnes.
+They find endless delight in their two grandchildren, Vera and Agnes.
 Beyond his musical pursuits, Kahane is a devoted reader, hiker and practitioner of yoga and meditation.
 He is perpetually refining his recipe for linguine with clam sauce, which has received glowing reviews from his family and a few close friends.

 Inquiries